Michael Rogers (publisher): Blog

 On July 7, 2004, Rogers launched BlogActive, a personal blog.
-The blog has been a focal point for outing closeted gay politicians who actively oppose gay rights.
-His work has been profiled twice by The Washington Post, including a 2007 profile which asked if Rogers was The Most Feared Man On the Hill.
+The blog was a focal point for outing closeted gay politicians who actively opposed gay rights.
+His work was profiled twice by The Washington Post, including a 2007 profile which asked if Rogers was The Most Feared Man On [Capitol] Hill.

-On August 19, 2004, Rogers first major report was on US Rep. Edward L. Schrock (R-VA).
+Rogers' first major outing report was on US Rep. Edward L. Schrock (R-VA).
 Rogers published a set of recordings of Schrock using the MegaMates/Mega Phone Line, a service for men to meet other men for the purposes of meeting for sexual encounters.
 On August 30, 2004, during the Republican National Convention, Schrock ended his reelection campaign.

-One year prior to the publishing of emails from US Rep. Mark Foley to a 16-year-old seeking sexual encounters, Rogers reported on Foley on March 4, 2005.
+One year prior to the publishing of emails from US Rep. Mark Foley to a 16-year-old seeking sexual encounters with the teenager, Rogers reported on Foley on March 4, 2005.

 On October 17, 2006, Rogers reported on sexual liaisons between US Senator Larry Craig (R-ID) and unnamed individuals in Washington, DC's Union Station.
 Rogers uncovered a news story from 1982 that tied Craig to a sex and drug scandal in the US Congress.
 Rogers reported on more recent activity in various places throughout the nation.
-Rogers's report prompted Craig to issue a denial.
+Rogers' report prompted Craig to issue a denial.
 Nine months later, on June 11, 2007, Craig was arrested in the Minneapolis-St. Paul International Airport for lewd conduct.

 Outrage

 Rogers is the subject of the Magnolia Pictures/HBO film Outrage, a 2009 documentary by director Kirby Dick.
 The film focuses on closeted politicians and senior political staff who work against the LGBT community.
-Rogers's activities are followed and a number of his cases, including US Rep. Ed Schrock and US Senator Larry Craig are central themes to the film.
+Rogers's activities are followed and a number of his cases, including US Rep. Ed Schrock and US Senator Larry Craig, are central themes of the film.
 Rogers also served as a consultant to the filmmakers.

 Media

 Rogers has been a guest on cable television news channels and his appearances include programs on CNN, MSNBC, Fox News Channel, and Current TV.

-In 2004 Rogers appeared on the O'Reilly Factor with Bill O'Reilly.
-During his appearance Rogers challenged the talk show host because O'Reilly outed a member of the Massachusetts Supreme Court, while attacking Rogers's work.
+In 2004 Rogers appeared on The O'Reilly Factor with Bill O'Reilly.
+During his appearance Rogers challenged the talk show host because O'Reilly outed a member of the Massachusetts Supreme Court, while attacking Rogers' work.
 The exchange was reported in the Chicago Tribune.

-Rogers has been profiled by GQ Magazine, named one of Out Magazine's Out 100 and was selected as one of Genre Magazine's Men We Love.
+Rogers has been profiled by GQ magazine, named one of Out magazine's Out 100 and was selected as one of Genre magazine's Men We Love.
 He has been profiled twice by The Washington Post, both times by writer Jose Antonio Vargas.

 Rogers is a guest-host of the Michelangelo Signorile Show on Sirius XM Radio, and The Ed Schultz Show on SiriusXM and national terrestrial radio.